 Graduates will be well-trained professionals who will compete strongly in research, teaching, and related fields nationally and internationally.

-Ecology and Environmental Sciences doctoral students have the option to be affiliated with one of several home departments, in addition to Animal and Range Sciences, but that corresponds to that of their major faculty advisor.
+Ecology and Environmental Sciences doctoral students have the option to be affiliated with one of several home departments, in addition to Animal and Range Sciences that corresponds to that of their major faculty advisor.
 Other specific graduate program criteria, procedures, and processes vary among departments.

 In the Department of Animal and Range Sciences these include: